 In this unit students develop their understanding of Australia's agricultural and horticultural industries and research the opportunities and practical realities of working in the sector.
 They consider sources of food and fibre indigenous to Victoria prior to European settlement, and current and past perceptions of Australian agricultural and horticultural industries.
 Students explore contemporary career pathways and professional roles, with a focus on innovation and creative problem solving in the face of change and challenge.
-Students seek to understand socio-cultural influences on food and fibre practices, and best practice in agriculture and horticulture in terms of climate zones, soil quality, plant and animal selection, workplace health and safety, and the collection and analysis of quality-Students undertake assurance data. practical tasks reflecting best-practice understandings.
+Students seek to understand socio-cultural influences on food and fibre practices, and best practice in agriculture and horticulture in terms of climate zones, soil quality, plant and animal selection, workplace health and safety, and the and analysis collection of qualityassurance data.
+Students undertake practical tasks reflecting best-practice understandings.